 EtherealMind’s Rules of Writing Designs

-Rule 1 – A Design Document is not an english creative writing project
+Rule 1 – A Design Document is not an creative writing project

 - Forget school.
 Your writing isn not going to be marked by your English teacher.